verekia/js-stack-from-scratch/tutorial/11-testing-mocha-chai-sinon/README.md

 Alright, let's run this test!

-- Create the following `test` task, which relies on the `gulp-mocha` plugin:
+- In `gulpfile.babel.js`, create the following `test` task, which relies on the `gulp-mocha` plugin:

 ```javascript
 import mocha from 'gulp-mocha';